 Helping maximise their literacy skills is integral to what we do at Haggerston.
 As part of our Literacy Policy, we measure students’ reading ages at regular intervals so that all staff can support, scaffold, and build in challenge relevant to individual literacy skills.
 We share this data with all staff on Classcharts.
-We provide annual CPD on vocabulary; reading ages and reading skills; extended writing; and embedding disciplinary literacy so that all teachers are equipped to deliver research-led best practice.
+We provide CPD on vocabulary; reading ages and reading skills; extended writing; and embedding disciplinary literacy so that all teachers are equipped to deliver research-led best practice.
 Our thriving school library encourages students to get involved in a range of activities that promote literacy skills and teach valuable lifelong learning habits.
-You can find out more on our dedicated library webpage.
+You can find out more on our dedicated library webpages.

 Students following the Haggerston Pathway receive an additional 2-3 hours of literacy teaching.
 Our Literacy curriculum provides explicit and robust teaching of core principles of grammar, spelling, and punctuation; develops students’ ability to comprehend and construct different types of texts; and provides opportunities for the development of oracy.
 The Literacy curriculum has mastery at its heart and seeks to minimise gaps between student groups to ensure all are well equipped for their next stage.
 At Key Stage 4, students on the Haggerston Pathway also have the opportunity to sit an additional qualification in Functional Skills English.